-The holders of the Founder Shares, Private Placement Warrants and any Working Capital Warrants that may be issued upon conversion of the Working Capital Loans (and any shares of common stock issuable upon the exercise of the Private Placement Warrants or Working Capital Warrants) will be entitled to registration rights pursuant to a registration rights agreement to be signed prior to or on the effective date of the Proposed Public Offering requiring the Company to register such securities for resale.
+The holders of the Founder Shares, Private Placement Warrants and any warrants that may be issued upon conversion of the Working Capital Loans (and any shares of common stock issuable upon the exercise of the Private Placement Warrants or warrants issued upon conversion of Working Capital Loans) will be entitled to registration rights pursuant to a registration rights agreement to be signed prior to or on the effective date of the Proposed Public Offering requiring the Company to register such securities for resale.
 The holders of these securities will be entitled to make up to three demands, excluding short form demands, that the Company register such securities.
-In addition, the holders have certain "piggy-back" registration rights to require the Company to register for resale such securities pursuant to Rule 415 under the Securities Act.
+In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the completion of a Business Combination and rights to require the Company to register for resale such securities pursuant to Rule 415 under the Securities Act.
 The registration rights agreement does not contain liquidating damages or other cash settlement provisions resulting from delays in registering the Company's securities.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.